souryacs/LitRevw/DeepLearningCompBio.md

     - ChatGPT text description of genes are used to create the gene embeddings (GPT-3.5).
     - Also tested gene summary embeddings from BioLinkBert, and gene expression derived embeddings such as Gene2vec, Geneformer.
     - Cell embeddings are created by weighted combination of gene embeddings
+      - Approach 1: GenePT-W (weighted):
         - Weights are derived by scRNA-seq normalized gene expression
         - Normalized embeddings by unit L2 norm.
+      - Approach 2: GenePT-S (sentence):
-      - Another approach is to perform sentence embedding, by creating a sequence of gene names,
+        - Perform sentence embedding, by creating a sequence of gene names.
-        - where the sequence is created by decreasing normalized expression levels, omitting genes with 0 counts.
+        - Sequence is created by decreasing normalized expression levels, omitting genes with 0 counts.
         - This sentence representation is then applied to GPT 3.5 to create gene embeddings.
+    - Benchmarking gene embeddings:
+      - predicting gene functionality and subtypes, predicting gene-gene and protein-protein interactions, from the derived gene embeddings.
+    - Benchmarking cell embeddings:
+      - Clustering metrics - AMI, ARI, ASW - GenePT-W and scGPT perform better than GeneFormer

 [Cell2Sentence: Teaching Large Language Models the Language of Biology - Levine et al. bioRxiv 2024](https://www.biorxiv.org/content/10.1101/2023.09.11.557287v3)